Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 #### Apache

-- Insert the following configuration in your site's `.htaccess` file :
+- Insert the following configuration in your site's `.htaccess` file:

 ```apache
 1. RewriteEngine on